daniele77/daniele77.github.io/_drafts/cli.md

 When you're writing the first prototype of an application doing I/O on custom devices,
 <!-- a I/O bound application [### trovare il giusto termine. in questo caso reactive system sarebbe meglio]. -->
-chances are that you start writing some core features to speak with the real word: some protocol, some module that does I/O, ...
+chances are that you start writing some core features to communicate with the real word: some protocol, some module that does I/O, and so on.
-How do you test it?
-You can write a `main` that drives your piece of software, but usually you need some sort of FSM to interact correctly with the hardware.
+How do you test them?
+You can write a `main` that drives your piece of software but, except for simple cases, you also need some sort of state machine to interact correctly with the hardware.
-Either that, or a more interactive solution :-)
+So, either you develop a state machine... or you use a more interactive solution :-)

 Let's imagine: you're writing your protocol stack to speak with a legacy machine.
-You've got primitives to tell the machine to start the electric motor, to stop it, to change direction as well as the notifies for meaningful events.
+You've got primitives to tell the machine to start the electric motor, to stop it, to change direction as well as the notifications for meaningful events.
 Now you can insert in your `main` function a command line interface, and register a command for each primitive.
-In this way you can start to test use cases complex at will on your module, in an incremental manner
+In this way you can begin immediately to test use cases complex at will on your module, in an incremental manner
 (of course this requires also to be able to write incremental modular code, but this is a subject for another post :-).

 ## Reinventing the whell, as usual...

+So, I needed a CLI for my C++ projects.
-As every good developer, when I need something, I start by looking at open source libraries, to see if there is something that works for me.
+As every good developer, when I need something, I first start by looking at open source libraries, to see if there is something that works for me.
 Unfortunately, I couldn't find anything completely fitting my needs.
 In particular, the vast majority of libraries available work only on linux, or they aren't libraries at all, but applications in which you have to hook external programs to commands.
 None of them provides remote sessions.
 Few are written in C++, none of them in modern C++.

 Eventually, I wrote my own library, in C++14.
-It's available on my github page, [here](https://github.com/daniele77/cli).
+It's available on my [github page](https://github.com/daniele77/cli).
 It has production code quality, and has been used in several industrial projects.

 A brief summary of features:

+* C++14
 * Cross-platform (linux and windows tested)
 * Menus and submenus
 * Remote sessions (telnet)